TEQSA's Regulatory Authority Under the ESOS Act

 The ESOS Act and the associated legislation form the legal framework for the provision of education services to overseas students.

-The ESOS legislative framework sets out roles and responsibilities for education providers who wish to deliver courses to overseas students:
+The ESOS legislative framework (available on the Federal Register of Legislative Instruments) sets out roles and responsibilities for education providers who wish to deliver courses to overseas students:

 - Education Services for Overseas Students Act 2000